Topaz (Marvel Comics): 1970s

-Topaz debuted in Werewolf By Night vol.1 #13 (1974), and was created by Marv Wolfman and Mike Ploog.
-From 1974 to 1978, the character appeared as a supporting character and love interest of Jack Russel in the following issues of the series Werewolf By Night vol.1 #14-17, #27-43.
-They were also present in Giant-Size Werewolf By Night #3 and Tomb of Dracula vol.1 #18, #62-64.
+Topaz debuted in Werewolf By Night #13 (1974), created by Marv Wolfman and Mike Ploog.
+She appeared in the 1972 Tomb of Dracula series.
+She appeared as a supporting character and love interest of Jack Russel in the 1974 Giant-Size Werewolf By Night series.
+She appeared as a recurring supporting character of Doctor Strange in the 1974 Doctor Strange series.